pmkruyen/dearscholar/readme.md

 The *first* section of this document provides general information about the app, the *second* section (**DearScholar in details**) provides the details for academic researchers who consider using DearScholar to collect data *and* potential contributors who want to help to improve DearScholar.

 ## Interested in using DearScholar in your academic research project?
-* Contact the main author for credentials (username and password); download the app on the App Store or Google Play (see the links below); take your time to test the app; send us feedback, and discuss with us how to implement DearScholar in your project :rocket:.
+* Contact the main author (p.m.kruyen@fm.ru.nl) for credentials (username and password); download the app on the App Store or Google Play (see the links below); take your time to test the app; send us feedback, and discuss with us how to implement DearScholar in your project :rocket:.

 * Currently, the offical version of DearScholar stores research data on a secure server in the Netherlands only.
 If you want to use your own server, contact the main author to discuss how to make this possible.